 - In collaboration with the client, an initial treatment plan will be recommended.

-- If needed, youth and adults will be referred to provincial tertiary facilities at St. Paul's Hospital or B.C.
-Children's Hospital.
+- If needed, youth and adults will be referred to provincial tertiary facilities at St. Paul's Hospital, B.C.
+Children's Hospital and Looking Glass Residence.